azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 Microsoft's QnAMaker is a Cognitive Service tool that uses your existing content to build and train a simple question and answer bot that responds to users in a natural, conversational way.

-1. In a new web browser window, navigate to <https://www.qnamaker.ai>.
+1. In a new web browser window, navigate to <https://www.qnamaker.ai>

 2. On the home page, select **Sign In** on the top of the page.
 Sign in with the same credentials you use for the Azure portal.

     ![Microsoft QnA Maker home page](media/qna-maker-home.png "QnA Maker home page")

-3. Select **Create a knowledge base**.
+3. Select **Create a knowledge base**

     ![Select create a knowledge base](media/qna-maker-create-kb-link.png "Select create a knowledge base")

-4. Within the knowledge base creation page, select **Create a QnA service** under Step 1.
+4. Within the knowledge base creation page, select **Create a QnA service** under Step 1

     ![Select Create a QnA service](media/qna-maker-create-service.png "Knowledge base creation page")

 5. Within the Create QnA Maker blade, provide the following:

-    - Name: Provide a **unique name** for the QnA Maker Service (e.g., awhotel-qna).
+    - Name: Provide a **unique name** for the QnA Maker Service (e.g., awhotel-qna)

-    - Subscription: Choose the same subscription you used previously.
+    - Subscription: Choose the same subscription you used previously

-    - Management pricing tier: Choose **F0**.
+    - Management pricing tier: Choose **F0**

-    - Resource Group: Choose the **intelligent-analytics** resource group.
+    - Resource Group: Choose the **intelligent-analytics** resource group

-    - Search pricing tier: Choose **F**.
+    - Search pricing tier: Choose **F**

     - Search location: Choose the **same location** you used previously.
 If the region you've been using isn't available, select a different location for this resource.

-    - App name: Provide a **unique name** for the QnA Maker Service (e.g., awhotel-qna).
+    - App name: Provide a **unique name** for the QnA Maker Service (e.g., awhotel-qna)

     - Website location: Choose the **same location** you used previously.
 If the region you've been using isn't available, select a different location for this resource.

-    - App insights: Select **Disable**.
+    - App insights: Select **Disable**

     ![QnA Maker form](media/create-qna-maker.png "Create QnA Maker")

-6. Select **Create**.
+6. Select **Create**

-7. Once the service has been created, switch back to the browser tab with the QnA Maker knowledge base creation page and refresh the page.
+7. Once the service has been created, switch back to the browser tab with the QnA Maker knowledge base creation page and refresh the page

-8. Underneath Step 2, select your Microsoft Azure Directory ID under which you created the QnA Maker service, select the Azure subscription name, and finally select the **Azure QnA service**.
+8. Underneath Step 2, select your Microsoft Azure Directory ID under which you created the QnA Maker service, select the Azure subscription name, and finally select the **Azure QnA service**

     ![Connect your QnA service to your KB](media/qna-maker-connect-qna-service.png "Azure QnA service")

-9. Underneath Step 3 (Name your KB), provide a unique name, such as "Concierge Plus".
+9. Underneath Step 3 (Name your KB), provide a unique name, such as "Concierge Plus"

-10. Underneath Step 4 (Populate your KB), select **+ Add file**.
-[Download this file](lab-files/faq.xlsx) and select it from the file browser.
+10. Underneath Step 4 (Populate your KB), select **+ Add file** [Download this file](lab-files/faq.xlsx) and select it from the file browser

     ![Select Add file](media/create-qna-maker-add-file.png "Knowledge base creation page")

-11. Finally, underneath Step 5 (Create your KB), select **Create your KB**.
+11. Finally, underneath Step 5 (Create your KB), select **Create your KB**

     ![The uploaded file is highlighted.
 Select Create your KB.](media/qna-maker-create-kb.png "Knowledge base creation page")

 12. When the KB is being created, you will see the popup window.
 It takes a few minutes for the extraction process to read the Excel document and identify questions and answers.

-13. Once the KB is successfully created, it opens the 'Knowledge Base' page where you can edit the contents of the knowledge base.
+13. Once the KB is successfully created, it opens the 'Knowledge Base' page where you can edit the contents of the knowledge base

 14. Select **Add QnA pair** in the top right to add a new row in the Editorial section of the Knowledge Base.
 Enter 'Hi' into the 'Question' field and 'Hello.
 Ask me questions about the hotel.' into the 'Answer' field of the new row you created.